cmspoon/courtconnect/README.md

 - Players who were on a roster but didn’t play due to injury
 - Players with names containing accents or non-ASCII characters (e.g., Luka Dončić) may not import correctly

-These are being addressed as the dataset is cleaned.
+These are addressed as the dataset is cleaned.

 ---

 ## Future Implementations

-- Connection Recycling - Extend connection recycling from to Three-Man Weave mode
+- All Connections - Finds all paths of the shortest length
 - Dataset Expansion - Extend dataset coverage to include seasons prior to 2003–04.
 - Weighted Connections - Prioritize more meaningful connections by weighting superstar status, longevity, and team relevance.
 - GUI Makeover - Transition to a more polished display